comabrewer/peeve/README.md

 `peeve` is faster and works without any configuration.

-## Design

-- Two modes of usage: as launcher and as import package
-- As module: `import peeve; peeve.bootstrap()`
-- As console scripts: `peeve script.py`
-  - Works as drop-in replacement for python interpreter
-- Principles:
-  - Single file
-  - No external dependencies
-  - No configuration
-- Assumptions:
-  - Use requirements.txt (can later be extended)
-  - virtual environment at root called `venv`
-  - Allow access to same project with different shells or shared folder from
-- Configuration:
-  - Hierarchy: command line options, environment variables, configuration file

-## Features

-### Planned

-- [ ] Multi-homing (multile Python versions and/or operating systems)
-- [ ] Configuration of requirements location and/or venv location
-- [ ] Programmatic usage: nice way for import without function call

 # TODO

 - [ ] Error handling
-- [ ] Make dynamic import
-- [ ] Make initial commit
-- [ ] Write tests
 - [ ] Set up CI
 - [ ] Write documentation
 - [ ] Make initial release